wbreeze/wind_and_water/_posts/2018-08-12-dry-minitest.md

 Here is a link to a
 [commit with the diff](
 https://github.com/wbreeze/iaccdb/commit/f7f8e3c08ca3856ae70545abca097cde195d51cc)
 that shows all of the changes.
-It adds the gem and includes the DSL additions for all tests in the `test_helper.rb` file.
+It adds the gem and includes the DSL additions in the `test_helper.rb` file.

 Here is the new test file.
 The test implementations themselves did not change, and are omitted here.
 The structure of the test file changed with